ssbc/patchbay/README.md

 This makes in very easy to create say, a renderer for a new message type, or switch to a different method for choosing user names.

+Currently, this is a proof of concept, there is a basic way to switch between tabs, and you can view the main log, user feeds, or threads.
-Currently, this is a proof of concept and only renders the 100 most recent messages.
-This should obviously be replaced with a module that can scroll properly through a feed, which should plug into another module that gives tabs or something like that.
+This should obviously be improved with a module that can scroll properly scoll through a feed.

+No "write" methods have been implemented yet.

 ## overview

-Currently, the main module is `message.js` which plugs into the `message_render` socket, and provides `message_content`, `avatar`, `message_meta` and `message_action` hooks.
+Currently, the main module is `tabs.js` which plugs into the `app` socket, and provides the `screen_view` socket. when you click a link, `screen_view` socket with the link path, which returns a html element which becomes a new tab.

+currently, `main.js` `feed.js` and `thread.js` plug into `screen_view`
+and then in turn, call the `message_render` socket, which calls `message_content` `avatar` `message_meta` `message_action` and `message_link`.

 `avatar.js` plugs into `avatar`, and provides the `avatar_name` socket. it just returns a link to the public key, labled with what it gets back